-2.4.3.
-Actuarial valuation of employees' post-employment benefits
+2.4.2.
+Actuarial valuation of employees' end-of-service indemnities

-The cost of the post-employment benefits ("employee benefits") under the defined benefit plan is determined using the projected unit credit method.
+The cost of the end-of-service indemnities ("employee benefits") under the defined benefit plan is determined using the projected unit credit method.
 An actuarial valuation involves making various assumptions that may differ from actual developments in the future.
 These include the determination of the discount rate, future salary increases, mortality rates and rate of employee turnover.
 Due to the complexity of the valuation and its long-term nature, a defined benefit obligation is highly sensitive to changes in these assumptions.
 All assumptions are reviewed on an annual basis or more frequently if required.